Remote ID for Drones not be enforced on drone makers until December 16, 2022

 There are two important dates for Remote ID for Drones.

-September 16, 2022: Drone manufacturers must comply with as of this date, meaning that all drones produced by a drone maker must comply with standard RID, although the FAA will not take any enforcement action until December 16, 2022.
+September 16, 2022: Drone manufacturers must comply with Remote ID as of this date, meaning that all drones produced by a drone maker must comply with standard RID, although the FAA will not take any enforcement action until December 16, 2022.

 September 16, 2023: You will not be allowed to fly your drone after this day unless you have a drone that complies with the Remote ID requirements, you fly exclusively at an FRIA, or you fly a sub-250-gram drone recreationally.
 The September 16, 2023 date will not change due to the non-enforcement of Remote ID for Drones until December 16, 2022.